enkidevs/curriculum/web/html-and-css-basics/core-html-elements/headings-h1-h6.md

 By default, the `<h4>` heading is the same size as `<p>`.

 Search engines interpret headings as part of your page.
-They use them to display imporant info for the user.
+They use them to display important info for the user.

 When users skim through pages, they are mostly looking through headings only.
 This is why it's important to have at least one heading in your page, and you should always start with `<h1>`.